Do I Really Need A Family Law Attorney?

 The danger in self-diagnosing your family law case is that you are not familiar with family law.
 In contrast, for a leg injury, you are familiar with your own body.
 There are many indicators that help you tell how severe the injury is.
 Without a frame of reference for family law, you do not know if your case is simple or not.
 The best approach is to have your case evaluated by a family law attorney.
 This is exactly what you would do if you were not sure of the extent of your leg injury — you’d ask a doctor.
 It is well worth meeting with a lawyer to understand if you can represent yourself and what risks you face if you do.

-To get clarity on whether you need a lawyer, schedule a Legal Clarity Session at 678-435-9069 or contact us here.
+To get clarity on whether you need a lawyer, schedule a Strategy Session at 678-435-9069 or contact us here.